syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 # Row Drag and Drop in MAUI DataGrid (SfDataGrid)

-The SfDataGrid allows you to drag and drop a row by setting the `SfDataGrid.AllowDraggingRow` property to `true`.
-A customizable row drag and drop template is displayed while a row is being dragged.
-Based on the requirements, drag and drop operations can be handled by using the `SfDataGrid.QueryRowDragging` event.
+The `SfDataGrid` control allows you to drag and drop rows by setting the `SfDataGrid.AllowDraggingRow` property to `true`.
+Dragging is enabled by long pressing and dragging a row on mobile platforms and by clicking and dragging on desktop platforms.
+A row drag view is displayed during the drag operation.
+You can handle drag-and-drop operations based on your requirements by using the `SfDataGrid.QueryRowDragging` event.

 To enable row drag and drop functionality, please follow the code example below: